robotsorcerer/robotsorcerer.github.io/index.md

 <!-- Strava summary -->
 <h2><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i>Strava Activities Summary</h2>
-<p>At heart, I am an explorer.
-As often as I can get away from the lab, I like to pedal the metals of my bike, often logging approximately 120 miles a week (riding rain or shine, hell or highwater during the cycling season).
-I've ridden in the parching heats of sultry Texas, and the cold winds of the  Midwest and the Eastern Seaboard of the United States.
+<p>Regular mortal on two wheels hoping to someday be a world champ here.
+As often as I can get away from the lab, I like to pedal the metals of my bike, often logging approximately 120 miles a week during cycling season (riding rain or shine, hell or highwater during the cycling season).
+I ride in the parching heats of sultry Texas, the blustering cold winds of the  Midwest and the Eastern Seaboard.
 In the winter seasons, I get sloppy with my usual ride schedule and pile on more fat :-).
 <!--   I own a 62cm  2018 <a href="https://www.trekbikes.com/us/en_US/us/en_US/bikes/road-bikes/performance-road-bikes/domane/domane-al/domane-al-3/p/23526/">TREK Domane AL3</a> road bike.  -->
   States where I have ridden so far include Texas, Illinois, Wisconsin, Indiana, Pennsylvania, Delaware and New Jersey.
 Below is a screenshot of my recent activities summary.
 Feel free to follow me on Strava as I pursue <i>life, liberty and the trails!</i></p>
   <iframe height='160' width='400' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/athletes/29996478/activity-summary/a1ced5c81ee2203640950cbaf24d5fb53d84bafb'></iframe>